ForJ-Latech/fwm/z-class-documentation/packaged_documentation/README.md

 * The help section in the application is lacking

-* This code will be hosted on github in the future probably at https://github.com/james-ehlmann
+* This code will be hosted on github in the future probably at https://github.com/ForJ-Latech/fwm

 ##Reporting a bug
-Email any problems to james(dot)ehlmann{at}gmail[dot]com
+Please report / open issues here: https://github.com/ForJ-Latech/fwm/issues If you just want to talk to a developer: james[dot]ehlmann{at}gmail(dot)com